Dodger23/Google-Play-Scraper/README.md

-# Play-Store-Scraper-
+# Play-Store-Scraper
-This is a R script to scrap details about some apps from the google play store
+This is a R script to scrap details about some apps from the google play store website

 ### Input
 The script reads apps names from an excel(.xlsx) file with the name "Sourcing Input List.xlsx".</br>